zaid-xt/DigitalPortfolio/personality-assessment.md

 I wanted to explore my personality type and reflect on how it could affect my communication style, team collaboration, and career choices.

 **Action**:
-I completed an online 16Personalities assessment and took part in a classroom personality module.
+I completed an online assessment and took part in a classroom personality assessment module.
 I reviewed both sets of results, compared insights, and noted consistent patterns in areas like leadership, decision-making, and work environment preference.

 **Result**:
 I gained a deeper understanding of my strengths and growth areas.
 I now use this awareness to work more effectively in team settings, communicate clearly, and pursue roles that align with my natural strengths.